choria-legacy/marionette-collective/website/simplerpc/clients.md

 Note how here we need to catch the exceptions, just handing _:statuscode_ will not be enough as the RPC client will raise exceptions - all descendant from _RPCError_ so you can easily catch just those.

-As of version 1.1.1 you can additionally gain access to a SimpleRPC style result in addition to the more complex native client results:
+You can additionally gain access to a SimpleRPC style result in addition to the more complex native client results:

 {% highlight ruby %}
 mc.echo(:msg => "hello world") do |resp, simpleresp|